mrc-ide/packit/docs/auth.md

 ## Authentication in Packit

 Packit uses [Spring Security](https://spring.io/projects/spring-security) for authentication.
-For logging in through the front end web app, we currently support GitHub authentication using OAuth2 and a partial demo Basic auth method (to demonstrate supporting multiple auth types).
-We will eventually replace the Basic auth support with Montagu auth.
-We also support authenticated API access, currently with GitHub auth only.
+For logging in through the front end web app, we currently
+support:
+- GitHub authentication using OAuth2
+- Basic auth with users whose details are stored in packit-db
+- Pre-authentication with trusted headers (used for authentication from Montagu - see [Montagu proxy](https://github.com/vimc/montagu-proxy) for more details).

 We use JWT tokens rather than cookies for authenticated access, both from the browser and using the API.

-Packit instances can be configured to run without requiring authentication, or to support GitHub or Basic auth, or both.
+Packit instances can be configured to run without requiring authentication, or to support one of the three authentication methods details above.
-If GitHub Auth is enabled, it is restricted to users who are members of configured authorized Organizations (or Teams - TODO!).
+If GitHub Auth is enabled, it is restricted to users who are members of a configured authorized Organization (and optionally Team).

 Login through the web app uses standard Spring Security configuration to redirect user to provide credentials via GitHub.